 Allow them to zip up their own jacket, put on their boots, and pack their backpack.
 One teacher told me, “As a parent, I know at some point you need to get out of the house, but please imagine 30 kindergartners that can’t zip their coats.”
 Also, velcro shoes are everyone’s friend.

-We’ve heard “breakfast is the most important meal of the day” forever.
+We’ve heard breakfast is the most important meal of the day forever.
 Breakfast helps your child concentrate and helps teachers do their job since the students won’t be complaining of hunger as soon as they arrive.
-One teacher I spoke with, whose students partake in the reduced lunch program, said even feeding them something small in the morning can help students get through to midday (she also keeps some snacks on hand to prevent hanger–a lesson to all of us).
+One teacher I spoke with, whose majority of students partake in the reduced lunch program, said even feeding them a little something small in the morning can help students get through to midday (she also keeps some snacks on hand).

 3. Read to your kid every night

 The benefits of reading to young children is well-documented.
 Personally, bedtime stories are usually my favorite part of the day.
 Snuggling in to read even just one book can help kids build a love of learning and calm their bodies down for the next item on this teacher wish-list.

 4. Keep your child on a consistent bedtime

 Everyone needs sleep to function well.
 My own daughter’s pediatrician recommended putting her to bed a half-hour earlier when she was having trouble with meltdowns after school.
 A consistent bedtime routine will help them get the rest they need.

 5. Donate extra tissues, disinfecting wipes, and hand sanitizer

 In addition to COVID safety protocols, everyone can do their part to help keep germs contained as much as possible, especially during the peak cold and flu season.
 Also should go without saying, keep your kid home if they’re sick.